 Bonnie Humphreys (firstname.lastname@example.org)

-Bonnie Humphreys joined the Connecting Country team as Project Officer in 2011.
-She grew up in Bendigo and Castlemaine and has completed her Diploma in Conservation and Land Management at the Bendigo TAFE.
-Bonnie has a special interest in native flora and weed ecology.
-Her current work includes on ground site assessments of landscapes within the Mt Alexander Shire.
+Bonnie Humphreys joined the Connecting Country team in 2011.
+She grew up in Bendigo and Castlemaine and has completed her Diploma in Conservation and Land Management at Bendigo TAFE.
+Bonnie has a special interest in native flora and weed ecology, and an extensive knowledge of local plants.
+Her current work includes on ground site assessments of landscapes within the Mount Alexander Shire.
 These assessments will help determine the best ways to protect and manage remnant vegetation.